storageos/api-manager/README.md

   -zap-log-level value
     	Zap Level to configure the verbosity of logging.
 Can be one of 'debug', 'info', 'error', or any integer value > 0 which corresponds to custom debug levels of increasing verbosity
   -zap-stacktrace-level value
-    	Zap Level at and above which stacktraces are captured (one of 'info', 'error').
+    	Zap Level at and above which stacktraces are captured (one of 'info', 'error', 'panic').
 ```

 ## Tracing